Get in touch

-We’ve had a lot of enquiries recently about how pallet wrapping machines should be set up to optimise the usage of stretch film and also give the best load stability.
-We thought we’d take the time to share some of the main points in a post, please read on if your role involves operating or managing packaging operations, or purchasing of packaging materials.
+Optimising your pallet wrapper is critical to ensuring an efficient and cost-effective packaging process.
+We receive a lot of enquiries about how pallet wrapping machines should be set up to optimise the usage of stretch film whilst also giving the best load stability.
+So, we thought we’d share our 8 top tips for optimising pallet wrapping machines.
+If your role involves operating or managing packaging operations, or purchasing packaging materials, you’ll find these tips handy.

-On the film carriage of the machine, give the rollers a visual check.
+Visually check the rollers on the film carriage of the pallet wrapping machine.
 Look for two things:

-a.) labels / dirt built up around the rollers.
-This will impede the film application and will need to be cleaned off using rags and a suitable cleaning chemical. b.) score marks in the rubber of the rollers.
-This is caused when snapped film winds round the rollers and an operator uses a knife to cut it off.
-Cuts in the roller will cause further film snappages.
+a.)
+Labels/dirt built up around the rollers.
+This will impede the stretch film application and needs to be cleaned off using rags and a suitable cleaning chemical.

-Although all machines have a set stretch % ratio, this often comes out very differently when the film is applied to the pallet.
-To check this, mark a set distance on the roll of film and then wrap the pallet.
+Although all pallet wrapping machines have a set stretch % ratio, this often comes out very differently when the film is applied to the pallet.
+To check the actual stretch ratio you are getting, mark a set distance on the roll of film and then wrap a pallet.
 Find your marks on the wrapped pallet and measure the new distance between them.
 If 10cm stretches to 30cm the machine is stretching to 300%.

-On each machine there is a diagram showing how the film should be threaded through the rollers.
-Check that the film is threaded as such.
-Bypassing the rollers often indicates that a poor quality film is being used and is snapping if threaded correctly, so the rollers are bypassed to reduce the stretch.
+On every pallet wrapper there is a diagram showing how the film should be threaded through the rollers.
+Check that the film is threaded accordingly.
+If the rollers have been bypassed this often indicates that a poor quality film is being used and that it’s snapping when threaded correctly.
+Bypassing the rollers will prevent low quality film snapping by reducing the stretch, which also means that your machine is not wrapping effectively and pallet stability may be compromised.

-Wrap a pallet.
-Watch how much the film overlaps on each rotation.
+Watch how much the film overlaps on each rotation as you wrap a pallet.
 Aim for a 30-50% overlap on each turn of the film, any less than this could be detrimental to the pallet stability, any more is wasteful.

-There are two main types of machine, power pre-stretch machines and core brake machines.
-A power pre-stretch needs to be using standard unstretched film of a suitable stretch capacity for the specific machine.
-A core brake machine needs to be using pre-stretched film.
+There are two main types of pallet wrapping machines; power pre-stretch machines and core brake machines.
+A power pre-stretch uses standard unstretched film, this film should be of a suitable stretch capacity for the specific machine.
+A core brake machine uses pre-stretched film.

 This is to test the strength of the wrapped pallet.
 The simplest method is just to pull on the film at the top of the pallet and see if it ‘feels’ strong enough however a more scientific method should be used if possible.
 A pull test kit can be used to measure the containment force of the film in KG’s, or a fully digital load cell can be wrapped into the pallet to produce a graph measuring the pallet retention precisely and without human error.
 This is useful when comparing different types of film.

 Lastly – ask the operators if they are having any problems with the machinery.
-They are the ones using it day-to-day and will be able to tell you if there is anything amiss.
+They are the ones using the pallet wrapper day-to-day and will be able to tell you if there is anything amiss.